Hannah Palmer Captivates In Skimpy Leopard-Print Swimsuit In New Instagram Pic

 The model gave photo credits to @films_la.

-The update is racking up likes by the minute, and it’s garnered over 8,100 likes in the first 10 minutes since it was posted.
-Her admirers rushed to the comments section to leave these messages.
+The update is racking up likes by the minute, and it has garnered over 8,100 likes in the first 10 minutes since it was posted.
+Her admirers rushed to the comments section to leave messages.

 “Super Duper Leopardliscious,” raved an enthusiastic follower.